SaintBaron/io_directx_x/README.md

 - **UV seams** are preserved on `.xcache` export by duplicating vertices that carry multiple distinct UVs across their loops.
 Skin weights are replicated onto every duplicate so animation keeps deforming correctly.
+- **Passthrough preservation** — when importing a text-format `.x` file, blocks the exporter doesn't natively reproduce (top-level template declarations, auxiliary frames like Project Zomboid's `Translation_Data`, per-mesh `DeclData` and `XSkinMeshHeader`, and Animation entries for non-bone frames) are stashed as custom properties and re-emitted verbatim on export.
+Sparse animation keyframe density (e.g. 41/2/33 R/S/T) is also preserved on round-trip.

 ---